MarritL/MarritLeenstra-pset6-1/PROCESS.md

 * Working on dispalying recipes also when the user logs in for the first time
   * Problem: alarm to start downloading recipes is set for the night, so when the first launch is before, nothing is downloaded yet.
      * Solution: On first launch also downlaod recipes (at the same place as the alarms or set).
+  * Problem: when another user logs in on the same phone the firstlaunch boolean is already true (not associated with account?), so the recipes are again not downloaded.
+     * Solution: I moved the first time download to the register page.
+So when a user registers, the first recipes will be downloaded right away and put under his name in the firebase database.